elliotjreed/elliotjreed/cv.md

 Responsible for designing, developing, and maintaining customer-facing websites and internal operations, reporting, content management, customer relationship, and marketing systems.

-- Trained developers in test-driven development, SOLID design principles, and clean code practices;
+- Trained developers in test-driven development, SOLID design and clean code practices;
 - Introduced a wide range of logging analytics, and A/B testing tools including Elasticsearch / Kibana, Rollbar, Google Analytics, Microsoft Clarity, and TrackJS;
 - Changed payment providers from SagePay and WorldPay to Braintree and Stripe, reducing the checkout time by half and saving ~30% on transaction fees;
 - Migrated infrastructure from traditional server architecture to automated container-based builds via Continuous Integration, resulting in a ~70% cost saving;